 677 INTRODUCTION TO STEAM.
 This course is an overview of technology and STEAM careers.
 The course includes hands-on activities, lab demonstrations, small group work and class discussions.
 Students will be introduced to topics in welding, construction, metalworking, power technology and woodworking.
 The technological method of designing, building, testing, evaluating and applying is integrated into the course.
 Students will pay for materials used.
+One semester for grades 9-12.
+0.5 credit

 606 CONSTRUCTION TECHNOLOGY.
 Students learn the basics of electrical wiring, plumbing, and masonry.
 Students order material for a utility shed, lay out a floor plan and design simple roof trusses.
 Students also construct one or more storage-type buildings.
 Students will pay for parts, materials used, as well as a small deposit for safety equipment.
 Prerequisite: Introduction to STEAM or teacher approval One semester for grades 11-12.
+0.5 credit

 607 POWER TECHNOLOGY SMALL ENGINES.
 This course provides students with a theoretical and practical background in operating, maintaining, trouble shooting and repairing of small gasoline engines.
 Anyone planning to own a car or other motorized equipment will benefit.
 Students will pay for materials used, as well as a deposit for safety equipment.
 This course counts as 0.5 science credit.
 Prerequisite: Introduction to STEAM or teacher approval One semester for grades 10-12.
+0.5 credit

 609 WELDING AND MECHANICS TECHNOLOGY.
 Emphasis is on modern processes of joining and separating steel in addition to sheet metal.
 Skills are learned using the arc welder, plasma cutter, MIG welder, assembly and equipment restoration.
 Student projects include steel fabrication, tractor restoration and large engines.
 Students will pay for parts, materials used, as well as a deposit for safety equipment.
 Students interested in advanced welding training should plan to take two semesters.

-Prerequisite: Introduction to STEAM or teacher approval
+Prerequisite: Introduction to STEAM or teacher approval One semester for grades 11-12.
+0.5 credit

-METALWORKING.
+687 METALWORKING.
 Steel, aluminum, copper and brass in various forms are used as exploratory metals.
 Skill development and an understanding of materials and techniques used by industry and technology are stressed.
 Forging, casting, machining and other methods are used in the creation of functional products.
 Students will pay for materials used.
 Prerequisite: Introduction to STEAM or teacher approval One semester for grades 10-12.
+0.5 credit